ajayragavanmv/Key-value-data-store-repo-for-basic-CRD-Operations/README.md

 # Key-value-data-store-repo-for-basic-CRD-Operations

-## File-based key-value data store that supports the basic CRD (create, read, and delete) operations.
+## Key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.

 The data store will support the following **Functional requirements**:-